reqT/reqT-syntax/README.md

-reqT-highlight
+reqT-syntax
 ==============

-Syntax highlighting lib for reqT based on RSyntaxTextArea and JFlex.
+Syntax highlighting lib for reqT based on [RSyntaxTextArea](http://fifesoft.com/rsyntaxtextarea/) and [JFlex](http://jflex.de/).
 Many thanks to those projects!
 The repo is used to build a customized rsyntaxtextarea.jar that is a lib used by reqT.